lerer-veracode/Veracode-manual-for-GitHub/README.md

 Here is an option:
 1) Let's download and store policies using a nightly scheduled workflow to a  `shared` repository
 2) We will download the policy from the shared repository prior to running pipeline scan in a workflow
+3) We will template the above for the easy import from any other repository

 <details>
 <summary>Storing policies in a shared Repository</summary>